 Neoplasms, Malignant Neoplastic Diseases, or Cancer

-A neoplasm is a new and abnormal growth of tissue in some part of the body.
-Social Security has an entire category in its Listing of Impairments for Malignant Neoplastic Diseases, or cancer.
+A neoplasm is a new and abnormal tissue growth in some body parts.
+Social Security has an entire category in its Listing of Impairments for Malignant Neoplastic Diseases or Cancer.

 Respiratory System